DuckDuckPig/AR-flares/README.md

 ![Dataset flowchart](/images/dataset_flowchart.png?raw=true "Dataset Flowchart")

-Requirements: `<put .yml file here>`  Note--this environment file specifies all packages necessary for implementation of the general code only.

 Code:
  - `SRS_Parse.py`: Code to parse the Solar Region Summaries and generate the `ARList.txt` file that is used by the `JSOC_Driver.py` code to download magnetograms.
 This code assumes that you have downloaded the `SRS/` directory from `<insert link here>`.
 Alternatively, you can simply download the `ARList.txt` file from `<insert link here>` if you are using a dataset from the same timespan (2010-2018)
  - `JSOC_Driver.py`: Code to automate the interaction with the JSOC LookData webpage (<insert link here) to download magnetograms.  *NOTE--this code is extremely fragile and will break with browser driver changes and changes to the underlying html code used for the JSOC webpage.
 This code is provided as is as a reference for those who may wish to modify the code for their purposes.
 There is no guarantee that the code provided will currently work.*  This code will assume the presence of the `ARList.txt` file (see notes for `SRS_Parse.py` above).